 Typically, employees are so busy designing their worksheets that they forget about the statements until the last minute.
 The most important question to ask while you are still designing your worksheet is, which fields do I need on my statement?
 Including these fields in your template ensures that statement creation is seamless.

-Below is a checklist of 10 important items to consider before you start planning your compensation project.
+Below is a checklist of 10 important items to consider before you start creating compensation statements.

 1. Type of Statement